-A huge thank you to the amazing people behind Article Magazine for sending us this wonderful image of Hugh.
-It is a page from issue six of ARTICLE magazine.
-Taken by photographer Matt Holyoak.
+Thank you to the wonderful people over at Article Magazine, I have added a brand new BTS image to our photo archive.
+You can view it by clicking on the gallery link at the bottom of this post.
 If you would like to purchase the issue, please visit this link.
 Remember the issue includes 16 (gorgeous) full pages of Hugh!
 Interview (which is amazing by the way) and photo shoot images (literally a must have).

 The actor has been tapped to co-star in Hulu’s straight-to-series Jason Katims drama The Way, The Hollywood Reporter has learned.